Type 2 Diabetes Care

 Experts to help you manage and treat your type 2 diabetes

-While you should look first to your primary care provider for diabetes prevention and care, you can consult with our diabetes educators, registered dietitians and medication experts as needed without a physician referral.
-You pick the mix of services and support that works best for you wherever you are in life.
+Your primary care provider is the best place to begin for diabetes prevention and care.
+Not only can they work with you to create a personalized care plan, monitor your blood sugar and manage your overall health, they can refer you to our diabetes educators, registered dietitians and medication experts as needed.
+Together, you can pick the mix of services and support that works best for you wherever you are in life to meet your diabetes management goals.

 Type 2 diabetes FAQs